Historic Tours of England

 • Just a further short drive away and we will be at Tewkesbury Abbey.
 We will get a close look at this Norman abbey and see the final resting place of so many Lancastrians some of whom lost their lives inside the church and where so many perished on the battlefield a few hundred yards away head on 4 May 1471.

-• We stay the night in for the night at The Tudor House Hotel in town where we will have dinner at 7 pm.
+• We stay the night at The Globe Pub Hotel in Warwick for the night where we will have dinner at 7 pm.

 Day 2